is3012/The-Augmenteers/README.md

-year: this is not relevant as we are predicting the suicide risk of a particular person in the future suicides_no, population: contains redundant information as suicides/100k pop suicides/100k pop: contains redundant information as suicide_risk gdp_for_year ($): contains redundant information as gdp_per_capita ($)
+year: this is not relevant as we are predicting the suicide risk of a particular person in the future suicides_no, population: contains redundant information as suicides/100k pop suicides/100k pop: contains redundant information as suicide_rate gdp_for_year ($): contains redundant information as gdp_per_capita ($)
 generation: contains redundant information as age.
 Each generation is corresponding to a specific age group under age.
 # 4. Identify numerical and categorical columns